microsoft/windows-containers-demos/eshop-mvc-modernized-app/README.md

 kubectl get services
 ```

-It will give the windows authentication prompt for credentials ,Enter gMSA user credentials and you can access the Application.
+It will give the windows authentication prompt for credentials ,Enter gMSA user credentials and next you can access the Application.

 ![image](images/login.png)

 *You can inspect the container's file system and check the file share mounting secrets and key vault secrets.*
 *we can check blob storage in storage account inside container where pics container is created where application images are stored.*